loftwah/loftwah/README.md

 - "I don't see myself being special; I just see myself having more responsibilities than the next man.
 People look to me to do things for them, to have answers." - Tupac Shakur
 - “A hacker is someone trying to figure out a way to make toast with a coffee maker” - Wau Holland
 - “Be curious.
 Read widely.
 Try new things.
 What people call intelligence just boils down to curiosity.” - Aaron Swartz
+- "What did the five fingers say to the face?
+Slap!" - Dave Chappelle (Daniel Martin's impression is better)